-The cinematic spectre of the witch — the most prominent archetype of unruly female power — has been both a genuine accusation that meant a death sentence for women throughout history, and also a dark, fanciful identity that many modern women find empowering.
+The cinematic spectre of the witch — the most prominent archetype of unruly feminine power — has been both a genuine accusation that meant a death sentence for women throughout history, and also a dark, fanciful identity that many modern women find empowering.

-This list includes both varieties, and even includes a few movies (’Firestarter’, ’Lucy’, and Disney's 'Frozen') where the word “witch” might not be spoken aloud, but otherworldly feminine powers are on full display nonetheless.
+This list includes both varieties, and even includes a few movies (’Firestarter’, ’Lucy’, and Disney's 'Frozen') where the word “witch” might not be spoken aloud, but supernatural feminine powers are on full display nonetheless.

 The AVClub is celebrating 'Horrors Week', and just posted an article on the cultural resurgence of witches:

 Witches are as synonymous with Halloween as are pumpkins and black cats, and so with October rapidly approaching, we got to thinking about Witch movies, and how great they can be when done right.